Home

 Random image

-This is something that the Old Souls* should know: Dog-Type Thinkers don’t fear rejection from strangers, but they’re terrified of losing an opportunity to make or keep a friend.
+This is something that the Mature Thinkers* should know: Young Thinkers* don’t fear rejection from strangers, but they’re terrified of losing an opportunity to make or keep a friend.
 Therefore, they’re hanging on if you seem uncertain about your rejection – just in case.
-A the Old Souls* doesn’t like to openly and coldly reject anyone.
+An Mature Thinker* doesn’t like to openly and coldly reject anyone.
 They drop hints and hope the gentle rejection will be enough to send that person walking without hurting their emotions.
-However, if that person comes back time and time again, they’re probably a Dog-Type Thinker and needs to be told in a bored, cold tone: “Just fuck off already.”
+However, if that person comes back time and time again, they’re probably a Young Thinker* and needs to be told in a bored, cold tone: “Just fuck off already.”

 If you don’t say anything and pretend to be always too busy, deliberately ignore or block them, they think you’re “making a scene” to literally get their attention.